Hyacinth macaw: Distribution and habitat

-The hyacinth macaw has escaped or been deliberately released in to Florida, USA, but there is no evidence that the population is breeding and may only persist due to continuing releases or escapes.
+The hyacinth macaw has escaped or been deliberately released into Florida, US, but there is no evidence that the population is breeding and may only persist due to continuing releases or escapes.

 It prefers semi-open, somewhat wooded habitats.
 It usually avoids dense, humid forest, and in regions dominated by such habitats, it is generally restricted to the edge or relatively open sections (e.g. along major rivers).
-In different areas of their range, these parrots are found in savannah grasslands, in dry thorn forest known as caatinga, and in palm stands or swamps, particularly the moriche palm (Mauritia flexuosa).
+In different areas of their range, these parrots are found in savannah grasslands, in dry thorn forests known as caatinga, and in palm stands or swamps, particularly the moriche palm (Mauritia flexuosa).

 A 2014 Bolivian study in San Matías Integrated Management Natural Area which correlated sightings to habitat found that areas including seasonally inundated savannas, wetlands and anthropogenic areas habitats interspersed with a mosaic of savannas, were the best indicators for the presence of the macaws.
-The most preferred habitat by far was anthropogenic, which are primarily cattle ranches practising extensive grazing in this area.
-The authors, however, were not very impressed by these results, and cautioned the methodology might be flawed.
+The most preferred habitat by far was anthropogenic, which is primarily cattle ranches practising extensive grazing in this area.
+The authors, however, were not very impressed by these results, and cautioned that the methodology might be flawed.

 Conservation and threats

 The conservation status of the hyacinth macaw is assessed as vulnerable.
 The first proper estimate of its total wild population was published by Munn in 1987 as 3,000 individuals, with a range of 2,500 to 5,000.
 Yamashita estimated the total world captive population as equal or slightly more than that in 1988.
 An anonymous blogger associated with the NGO the World Wildlife Fund claimed in 2004 that an estimated 10,000 birds were taken from the wild in the 1980s, of which half were destined for the Brazilian market, and that the wild population had increased to 6,500.

 The hyacinth macaw is protected by law in Brazil and Bolivia, and commercial export of wild sourced specimens is banned by its listing on Appendix I of the CITES.
 A number of long-term studies and conservation initiatives are in place; the Hyacinth Macaw Project in the Brazilian state of Mato Grosso do Sul has carried out important research by ringing individual birds, and has created a number of artificial nests to compensate for the small number of sites available in the region.

 The Minnesota Zoo with BioBrasil and the World Wildlife Fund are involved in hyacinth macaw conservation.

+On July 3, 2025, the hyacinth macaw was recognized as the symbolic bird of Mato Grosso do Sul after the approval of Law No. 6.442.
+According to the Hyacinth Macaw Project, this new recognition can help preserve the species and boost local tourism.